kmbtjs/MyBlogProject/README.md

  -Password reset option with email verification.

  -Comment system.(Needs some work.)

+ -About Me page now has info about me, my certificates and my projects.

 Updates I am planning to bring:

- -Frontend has About page with little info in it.
-This page will include information about me, my projects and my certificates.

  -Deployment to a server and SSL/TSL Certificate to enable Https.